wildonion/gem/README.md

 * god and dev panel app using `yew`

-* custom error type inside `error.rs`

-* publish docker containers to docker hub
+* publish docker containers to docker hub also add CI/CD setup